stevenhertogs/GGP_Research_/README.md

 ## Algorithm ##
 * The algorithm is largely the same as A*.
 The main difference is in finding points to add to the open list
 * When getting the node with the lowest estimated cost from the open list, we do a scan along its direction to find and add jumpPoints.
 * Our NodeStructs have a direction to know in what direction to scan.
-We can have multiple same nodes on the openlist, but with different directions
-* They also have a parent node (node where they jumped from) in order to backtrack our path
+We can have multiple same nodes on the openlist, but with different directions.
+They also have a parent node (node where they jumped from) in order to backtrack our path
 * Once end goal is reached, use parent nodes to back and find path